akeneo/pim-helpcenter/content/md/imports-exports/tailored-export.md

 Thanks to Tailored Export, prepare the work from Akeneo PIM creating a Tailored Export profile per your retailer's or distributor's requirements and use it as often as necessary. **You no longer need to manually edit your flat files when you need to share product information.**

 :::tips
+To learn how to start, please watch [Tailored Exports Foundations](https://akademy.akeneo.com/tailored-exports-foundations).
-To learn more about Tailored Export and how to use this feature, please watch our training content at [Akeneo Akademy](https://akademy.akeneo.com/tailored-exports-foundations).
+To learn more about operations, please watch [Tailored Exports Operations](https://akademy.akeneo.com/tailored-exports-operations).
 :::

 # Create a tailored product export profile